SpaceIL: History

 By January 2019, testing was complete and the spacecraft was delivered to Cape Canaveral, Florida for launch on a SpaceX Falcon 9 rocket.
 The mission was successfully launched on 22 February 2019.

-The CEO of SpaceIL is Ido Anteby, and the president remains Morris Kahn.
+The CEO of SpaceIL was Ido Anteby, and the president remains Morris Kahn.

 On 11 April 2019, its main engine malfunctioned during descent, and the lander crashed on the Moon's surface.
 Though the mission failed, Israel was the seventh country to have a spacecraft orbit the Moon.

 Founders and supporters

 The cofounders of the team were Yariv Bash, former electronics and computer engineer in the Interdisciplinary Center in Herzliya, and Flytrex CEO; Kfir Damari, a Computer Networking lecturer and entrepreneur; and Yonatan Winetraub, formerly a satellite systems engineer at Israel Aerospace Industries and a biophysics PhD candidate at Stanford University.
-Morris Kahn is the chairman of the public board and donated to the project.
+Morris Kahn was the chairman of the public board.
+The CEO of SpaceIL was Ido Anteby since 2018.